-Unlike other crimes, corruption always entails a satisfied relationship between two parties and thus is extremely difficult to investigate and prove in court.
-It is the public that is the victim.
+Unlike other crimes, corruption usually entails a satisfied relationship between two parties and thus is extremely difficult to investigate and prove in court.
 The ICAC is therefore given legal powers to investigate and bring the corrupt to book under three specific ordinances:

 - Establishes the ICAC and prescribes the duties of the ICAC Commissioner.